thin-edge/thin-edge.io/docs/src/references/agent/restart-operation.md

 title: Restart Operation
 tags: [Reference, Agent, Restart]
 sidebar_position: 4
+description: Restarting the device via an operation
 ---

 # Restart Operation

-Thin-edge defines a `restart` operation to restart a device, being the main device or a child device.
+%%te%% defines a `restart` operation to restart a device, being the main device or a child device.

 - A restart is typically triggered by a [mapper](../mappers/index.md) on behalf of a cloud operator.
 - A restart can also be triggered from another operation (as a software update)